Rosebank, Liverpool: Heritage listing

 The place has strong or special association with a particular community or cultural group in New South Wales for social, cultural or spiritual reasons.

 Rosebank is of Local heritage significance for its association with Queens College, which operated on the site between 1929 and 1957.
 As other buildings associated with the College have been demolished, Rosebank is the only link with the school for its former pupils.

 The Haigh and Christiansen families were associated with the political and industrial development of Liverpool.

 As the building is the only example of its type in Liverpool, Rosebank represents an important link between the earlier colonial Georgian houses and the 20th century.

 The place has potential to yield information that will contribute to an understanding of the cultural or natural history of New South Wales.

 Rosebank is of Local heritage significance as it contributes to an understanding of the pattern of development and subdivision of Liverpool during the nineteenth and twentieth centuries.
 Few could afford to maintain large houses such as Rosebank in the region during the 20th century, hence the use of such a building as a school or subdivision into flats was common.

 Rosebank contributes to an understanding of the contrast between a 'Gentlemen's Residence' and the neighbouring workers' cottages.
 The understanding extends to the use of materials in this type of building as well as how a garden of that time was planted.

 The place possesses uncommon, rare or endangered aspects of the cultural or natural history of New South Wales.

 Rosebank is of Local heritage significance as a rare, if not the only, local example of this type of building from the Victorian era in Liverpool.

 As a former Gentlemen's Residence, it demonstrates a way of life that no longer exists or is affordable.
 Other examples of this type and size of residence such as Drummond House, Forbesville and Sophienberg have all been demolished.
 Its surviving original plantings are unique within the Liverpool Central Business District.

 Its use as a boarding school, unusual for a single dwelling, is a rare use within the local area.

 The place is important in demonstrating the principal characteristics of a class of cultural or natural places/environments in New South Wales.

 Rosebank is of Local heritage significance as a fine and largely intact example of its building type.
 It has all the characteristics of its representative type.

-As a rare example of its era, it is an important part of a unique group of existing residences in Liverpool that illustrate the range of housing types through the 19th century and early 20th century, from Collingwood to Dela Rosa.
+As an example of its era, it is an important part of a group of existing residences in Liverpool that illustrate the range of housing types through the 19th century and early 20th century, from Collingwood to Dela Rosa.